jxhos0/Google-Data-Analytics-Capstone-Project/README.md

 To help the marketing team accomplish this the below business task was created.

 ### Business Task
-Analyse and understand how annual members and casual riders use Cyclistic bikes dierently.
+Analyse and understand how annual members and casual riders use Cyclistic bikes differently.

 ### Stakeholders
 **Lily Moreno:** The director of marketing and your manager.
 Moreno is responsible for the development of campaigns and initiatives to promote the bike-share program.
 These may include email, social media, and other channels.